RIM aims to rebuild franchise on new BBX platform

 | SAN FRANCISCO

-SAN FRANCISCO Research In Motion will introduce souped-up operating software for its BlackBerry smartphone and PlayBook tablet, aiming to make them more formidable competitors to Apple and Google devices.
+SAN FRANCISCO Research In Motion will introduce souped-up operating software for its BlackBerry smartphone and PlayBook tablet designed to make both more formidable competitors to Apple and Google devices.

 At a developers conference in San Francisco, the Canadian company said on Tuesday it would install its new BBX platform in next-generation devices but provided no timetable.

-BBX would replace the antiquated software that now powers the BlackBerry with a package built around the QNX system, already the engine behind the PlayBook.
-RIM wants to reverse a growing preference for faster and more intuitive Apple devices and those powered by Google's Android.
+BBX would replace the antiquated software that now powers the BlackBerry with a package built around the QNX system, already on the PlayBook.
+RIM wants to stop a growing consumer preference for the faster and more intuitive Apple devices and those powered by Google's Android.

-RIM is also eager to make more apps available for the tablet.
-To that end, RIM said it was giving developers a tool to adapt their Android programs for the Playbook, which has sold poorly since its April debut.

-Developers had a muted initial reaction to the announcements, and many were hoping RIM would open the conference by taking the wraps off splashy new hardware.
+Developers had a muted initial reaction to the announcement, and many were hoping RIM had opened the conference by taking the wraps off a splashy new line of hardware.

-CCS Insight analyst John Jackson said RIM's vagueness about its new line of BBX-equipped smartphones may have amounted to another misstep for a company that's acquiring a reputation for them.

-"In the absence of specifics about the next-generation phones, there's the risk that the market will lose patience and RIM will lose an opportunity to remind the world why it's still relevant," he said.

-Investors appeared neither disappointed nor very excited.
-RIM shares rose 3.6 percent to $23.21 in Nasdaq trade on Tuesday, but the stock has fallen about 60 percent since the beginning of the year.
+RIM shares rose 2.5 percent to $22.95 in Nasdaq trade on Tuesday.
+The stock has fallen about 60 percent since the beginning of the year after a series of product missteps and profit warnings.

+"I have not seen anything outside the box," Wunderlich Securities analyst Matthew Robison said.
+"They seem to be on the charted course.
+I have not seen anything to impress investors."

 NEW TOOLS